model-checking/kani/docs/src/tutorial-real-code.md

 In general, you're trying to do three things:

-1. Find a place it'd be valuable to have a proof.
+1. Find a place where it'd be valuable to have a proof.
-2. Find a place it won't be too difficult to prove something, just to start.
+2. Find a place where it won't be too difficult to prove something, just to start.
 3. Figure out what a feasible longer-term goal might be.

-**By far the best strategy is to follow your testing.**
+**By far, the best strategy is to follow your testing.**
 Places where proof will be valuable are often places where you've written a lot of tests, because they're valuable there for the same reasons.
 Likewise, code structure changes to make functions more unit-testable will also make functions more amenable to proof.
 Often, by examining existing unit tests (and especially property tests), you can easily find a relatively self-contained function that's a good place to start.